awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_directory_logs.md

 # Review Your AWS Managed Microsoft AD Directory Logs<a name="ms_ad_directory_logs"></a>

 Security logs from AWS Managed Microsoft AD domain controller instances are archived for a year\.
-In the event of an audit to investigate a breach or other security event, you can request a copy of your security logs by contacting [AWS Support](https://aws.amazon.com/premiumsupport/)\.
+You can also configure your AWS Managed Microsoft AD directory to forward domain controller logs to Amazon CloudWatch Logs in near real time\.
+For more information, see [Enable Log Forwarding](ms_ad_enable_log_forwarding.md)\.

 AWS logs the following events for compliance\.